knative/docs/docs/eventing/getting-started.md

 1. Look at the logs for the `hello-display` event consumer by running the following command:

     ```sh
-    kubectl --namespace event-example logs -l app=hello-display
+    kubectl --namespace event-example logs -l app=hello-display --tail=-1
     ```

-    The command shows the `Attributes` and `Data` of the events you sent to `hello-display`:
+    Result: The command shows the `Attributes` and `Data` of the events you sent to `hello-display`:

     ```sh
     ☁️  cloudevents.Event